 Vibrating Foam Rollers

 Ready to level up from your lifeless foam roller?
 Enter the world of vibrating foam rollers!
 It’s a great recovery tool to have on hand.
 It’s portable, effective at increasing flexibility and decreasing muscle soreness.
 If GOAT and Super-God Tom Brady uses them, then a mere mortal like myself is sold.

 So why add vibration to a foam roller?

 Vibration affects the nervous system by stimulating mechanoreceptors on our connective tissue that respond to pressure, vibration, and percussion.
 The end result is either relaxation or excitability, depending on the intensity and duration of the vibration.

 The big bonus with a VFR is that it has an inhibitory effect on pain signals.
 This is based on the gate control theory.
 Essentially, only one painful stimulus can reach the brain at a time.
 The vibration is momentarily masking your painfully sore muscles.
 This will allow you to tolerate more pressure getting into deeper areas of muscle tissue.
 The benefits are; enhanced local blood flow, hydration of tissue layers, removal of metabolic waste, and feeling limber!

 What to know before you buy

-Consider what you want to use the foam roller for, i.e., are you an endurance runner, cyclist, overworked software engineer?
+Consider what you want to use the foam roller for, i.e., are you an endurance runner, cyclist, or overworked software engineer?
 What muscles are in need of relief?
-Rollers come in various lengths, vibrating speeds, shapes and a bevy of medieval knobby surfaces, etc.
+Rollers come in various lengths, vibrating speeds, shapes, and a bevy of medieval knobby surfaces, etc.